Anise Star Essential Oil: Uses, Benefits, & Blends

 - Nerolidol: Nerolidol is a natural sesquiterpene, which is found in the oils of many plants and flowers.
 It has a strong woodsy aroma, similar to that of fresh bark.
 Studies on nerolidol show it to offer a variety of pharmacological effects, including anti-microbial, antioxidant, and anti-parasite.
 This is in addition to working effectively as both an insect repellent and a skin-penetration enhancer.

 - Cinnamyl Acetate: An acetate ester, cinnamyl acetate is known to play a role in the creation of both fragrances and insect repellents.
+Many anise star essential oil benefits are dependent on this component.

-Wholesale Use of Anise Star Essential Oil
+Anise Star Essential Oil Uses: For Wholesale Purposes

 Here at VINEVIDA, we offer consumers the opportunity to buy bulk anise star essential oil.
 It is one of our greatest pleasures to support businesses who wish to use safer, more natural alternatives to synthetics.
 Here are just a few of the many ways you can incorporate anise star oil into many common products: